DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/4-value/article.md

 We now solve the bandit problem indirectly, by learning a value function instead of an action predictor.
 The benefit is that it's now a supervised learning problem, since we are directly given the reward we should have predicted.

 The value function $f$ returns a vector of values $v$ for each action $a$, $v_a = f(x)$.
-Whenever we take an action & receive a reward $r$, we remember which action we took and optimize a loss function $L(v_a, r)$.
+Whenever we take an action & receive a reward $r$, we remember which action we took and optimise a loss function $L(v_a, r)$.
 In our example, the loss function will be binary cross entropy with a sigmoid nonlinearity, which is very similar to softmax cross entropy (seen [previously](../1-xent/article.md)), with two output classes.

 ### Policies